qxxxb/vim-searchhi/README.md

 - Smooth integration with standard search as well as other search-enhancing plugins (e.g. [vim-anzu], [vim-asterisk]).

 - Behaves appropriately in Visual mode.

-- Highlighting is toggled predictably when switching buffers and windows.
+- Highlighting is updated predictably when the cursor is moved, as well as when switching buffers and windows.
+It can also automatically be turned off with custom autocommands.

-- Autocommands are provided and executed when highlighting is turned on and off.
+- User autocommands are provided and executed when highlighting is turned on and off.

 ## Quick start
 ```vim
 nmap / <Plug>(searchhi-/)
 nmap ? <Plug>(searchhi-?)